trade-tariff/trade-tariff-lambdas-fpo-search/docs/understanding-model-generation.md

 In our pipeline, we generate machine learning models designed to classify input descriptions into specific goods nomenclature codes, either 6 or 8 digits long.
 This document outlines the key components and steps involved in this process, ensuring transparency and reproducibility.

+## Design Objectives for Model Generation

+To ensure that our model generation pipeline is efficient, reliable, and sustainable, we've established several key objectives:

+- **Separation from the Code**: It is vital that our codebase remains deployable independently of any specific model version.
+This separation ensures that updates to the application logic can occur without mandatory synchronizations with model updates, thus enhancing agility and reducing deployment complexities.
+- **Reproducibility**: Every aspect of model training, from data input to final model parameters, must be traceable and reproducible.
+This ensures that any previously developed model can be recreated exactly, providing essential support for debugging, auditing, and enhancing model transparency.
+- **Collision Protection**: Our infrastructure must support the concurrent generation of models.
+This allows for continuous integration and testing across multiple feature branches without risk of interference, thereby streamlining development workflows and reducing bottlenecks.
+- **Easy Garbage Collection**: The system should facilitate the straightforward management and deletion of outdated models.
+By automating the tracking and removal of models no longer in production use, we can optimize resource usage and maintain a clean operational environment.

 ## Key Components

 - **DLAMI (Deep Learning AMI)**: Amazon Machine Images specially configured for deep learning tasks.
 [Learn more about DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/gs.html).